-Cook the sausage, breaking up as the sausage is cooking.
+Cook the sausage, breaking up into pieces as the sausage is cooking.
 Drain the fat from sausage.

-Season with salt, pepper and garlic salt or one clove of fresh minced garlic and sage.
+Season with salt, pepper and one clove of fresh minced garlic, sage (fresh or dry) and poultry seasoning.
 Remove from heat.

-In a large bowl or container, pour in dry bread crumbs and or cubes of bread.
+In a large bowl or container, pour in bread cubes, Pepperidge farm mix (if using) cooked sausage and vegetable mixture.

-Pour melted butter over bread and vegetable mixture.
-As you pour, make sure the butter is drizzled over most of the bread, not in one spot.
+Drizzle melted butter over bread and vegetable mixture.
+As you pour, make sure the butter is drizzled over most of the bread, not only in one spot.